 Syntax Description mapname Name of the VLAN map entry. list The list of one or more VLANs in the form tt, uu-vv, xx, yy-zz, where spaces around commas and dashes are optional.
 The range is 1 to 4094. all Remove the filter from all VLANs.
 Defaults There are no VLAN filters.
 Command Modes Global configuration n Command History Release Modification 12.2(40)EX2 This command was introduced.
-Usage Guidelines y dropping too many packets and disabling connectivity in the middle of the ss, we recommend that you completely define the VLAN access map before applying For more informatic on about VLAN map entries, see the software configuration guide for this release.
-Examples This example applie es VLAN map entry map1 to VLANs 20 and 30: Switch(config)# v lan filter map1 vlan-list 20, 30 This example shows s how to delete VLAN map entry mac1 from VLAN 20: Ĩ o vlan filter map1 vlan-list 20 You can verify your settings by entering the show vlan filter privileged EXEC command.
+Usage Guidelines To avoid accidentally dropping too many packets and disabling connectivity in the middle of th configuration process, we recommend that you completely define the VLAN access map before a it to a VLAN.
+For more information about VLAN map entries, see the software configuration guide for this re Examples This example applies VLAN map entry map1 to VLANs 20 and 30: Switch(config)# vlan filter map1 vlan-list 20, 30 This example shows how to delete VLAN map entry mac1 from VLAN 20: Switch(config)# no o vlan filter map1 vlan-list 20 You can verify your settings by entering the show vlan filter privileged EXEC command.